w3resource

 Introduction

-The INSERT command is used to create new rows in the specified table.
-The INSERT works on a single table, and can both insert one row at a time or many rows at once using a SELECT command.
-This statement is a part of the SQL Data Manipulation Language, DML.
+The INSERT INTO statement in SQLite is used to add new rows of data to a specified table.
+This command can insert a single row at a time or multiple rows using a single INSERT statement.
+It is a fundamental part of the SQL Data Manipulation Language (DML), allowing for the creation and population of tables with data.

 Syntax: